Chatham Maritime Watersports Centre at Basin 2

 We will provide you with a buoyancy aid. (although you can bring your own if you have one).

-Our Pay and Play boat hire scheme will be returning in 2020; we will also be offering courses, workshops and youth clubs along with other water activity experiences for individuals, groups, schools, universities and businesses.
+Our Pay and Play boat hire scheme is proving popular; we will also be offering courses, workshops and youth clubs along with other water activity experiences for individuals, groups, schools, universities and businesses.

 For further information or booking details contact our Watersports Manager, Matt Small via the office on 01634 891950 (direct) or on 07538 964335.